starkbank/sdk-elixir/README.md

 This can be used in case you've lost events.
-With this function, you can manually set events retrieved from the API as "delivered" to help future event queries with `is_delivered=False`.
+With this function, you can manually set events retrieved from the API as "delivered" to help future event queries with `is_delivered=false`.

 ```elixir
 event = StarkBank.Webhook.Event.update!(user, "4652205932019712", true)